notmike-5/bips/bip-0360/ref-impl/python/README.md

 This project was developed with `Python 3.13.x`, but any modern interpreter should do just nice.

+# Initialize Submodules

+If you did not clone with `git clone --recurse-submodules` then you will need to initialize the bitcointools submodule.

+To do this, run `git submodule init && git submodule update` from inside the already cloned repository.

+# Install Dependencies

+Python dependencies can be installed with  `python -m pip -r requirements.txt`

 # Tests

 To run unit tests,